jrosco/mwhois/README.md

 =====
 ***

-Multi-Whois is a small whois domain name search program capable of finding multiple available domains via a file or a MySQL query.
+Multi-Whois is a small python whois search module capable of finding multiple available domains via a file or list type.
 It's a good way to search for domains that are available to buy. (http://jrosco.github.io/mwhois)

 Install